sanisaleh71/Bioinformatics_group-4/README.md

 BIOINFORMATICS__ today in world become the most famous field of scinces that deals with application of computational and statisticaal techniques to biological data processing and analysis , particularly in genomics

-## question
+## QUESTIONS

-every group member should use one of the programming language to write a script that can print his/her name, email, slack ID and their area of interst in field of bioinformatics.
+Every group member should use one of the programming language to write a script that can print his/her name, email, slack ID and their area of interst in field of bioinformatics.

 GROUP MEMBERS :-